Back to Tapo Guides

 Common Causes

-• Router auto channel switching disconnects camera
+• Router auto channel-switching disconnecting the camera

-• Too many devices on 2.4GHz network
+• Too many devices on the 2.4GHz network

 • Camera IP conflict with another device